Theory of robust quantum many-body scars in long-range interacting systems: Introduction

-In this paper we demonstrate the occurrence of \emph{robust QMBS} arising from long-range interactions in isotropic quantum spin lattices.
+In this paper we demonstrate the occurrence of \emph{robust QMBS} arising from isotropic long-range interactions in quantum spin lattices.
 This finding implies \emph{thermalization breakdown at arbitrarily long times} in this large class of quantum many-body systems.
-As key point of our analysis, we unveil an emergent exact solvability of eigenstates originating from high-permutational-symmetry sectors in these systems.
-We show that such eigenstates get smoothly deformed upon changing Hamiltonian parameters as long as the decay of spin-spin interactions remains sufficiently slow.
-The energy eigenvalues associated with such QMBS form \emph{unequally} spaced regular towers, labelled by the collective spin quantum numbers and by the occupation numbers of quasiparticle excitations emerging from our analytical construction.
-Together with the numerical observation of quantum chaos signatures in level statistics for arbitrary decaying interactions, our findings establish \emph{QMBS as a generic feature of long-range interacting spin lattices}.
+As {a} key point of our analysis, we unveil an emergent exact solvability of {the small fraction of} eigenstates originating from high-permutational-symmetry sectors in these systems.
+We show that such eigenstates get smoothly deformed upon changing Hamiltonian parameters as long as the decay of spin-spin interactions remains sufficiently slow, {in contrast with the exponential sensitivity of all the other eigenstates}.
+The energy eigenvalues associated with such robust QMBS form {unequally} spaced regular towers, labelled by the collective spin quantum numbers as well as by the occupation numbers of quasiparticle excitations emerging from our analytical construction.
+Together with the numerical observation of quantum chaos signatures in level statistics for arbitrary decaying interactions, our findings establish \emph{robust QMBS as a generic feature of long-range interacting spin lattices}.
 Our theory gives stringent quantitative criteria for the stability of QMBS, which we numerically illustrate in the variable-range quantum Ising chain.